 Most patients can return to work immediately after treatment.

-Note: The operator, Doctor, or esthetician has to have license and specific IPL training by an accredited source, is not responsability of the company that sold them the machine.
+Note: The operator, Doctor, or esthetician has to have a license and specific IPL training from an accredited source, is not the responsibility of the company that sold them the machine.

 (Model may vary)